Hawthorne001/dynamics365smb-docs/business-central/save-business-contacts-to-outlook.md

    1. Select the first link to preview the contacts found in Business Central that match your filter criteria and aren't yet saved to Outlook.
 From the preview, you can also choose to exclude specific contacts using the **Exclude**, **Exclude selected**, or **Exclude All** actions.
    1. Select the second link to preview the contacts found in the Outlook contacts folder you specified earlier that don't exist in Business Central.
 This information helps you understand how your business contacts will now be saved alongside all your other contacts.
    1. By default, Business Central synchronizes by saving contacts to Outlook with no change to Business Central data.
 You shouldn't change the setting to update both Business Central and Outlook, until you understand the risks.
-Learn more about two-way synchronization in <section below>.
+Learn more about two-way synchronization in [Updating Business Central by saving contacts from Outlook and Teams](#updating-business-central-by-saving-contacts-from-outlook-and-teams).

 1. Select **Synchronize** to begin copying contacts.
 This step can take a few minutes if you have many contacts.
 When synchronization is complete, Business Central displays a summary of activity, such as how long it took, the number of contacts processed, and any errors that occurred during synchronization.
 Contacts are now ready to access in Outlook.